GraveyardOfStars/Vesper/README.md

       - System!!

-      - very socially awkward, usually with @astrozgalaxy, if anything i might ask them to talk for me if i need
+      - very socially awkward, usually with @astrozdreamz, if anything i might ask them to talk for me if i need

      just check our carrd dawg i give up with this